Samsung/mimic/replication.md

     scripts/example.py <function>

-for all 15 different `<function>`s.
-Note that depending on your hardware, it may take significantly more time to find models (see next section).
+for all 15 different functions.
+Note that depending on your hardware, it may take significantly more time to find the models (see next section).

 ### RQ2: Performance

 Reproducing performance results requires the same hardware and likely `mimic` should be run natively (and not in a VM).
 We used an Intel Xeon CPU E5-2697 (which has 26 physical cores).
-On other machines the numbers may be different, and for best results you may want to consider installing `mimic` on your machine (rather than running it in a VM).
+On other machines the numbers may be different, and for best results you may want to consider installing `mimic` on your machine directly (rather than running it in a VM).

-The performance numbers are obtained with 100 repetitions for all functions, and we actually additionally use two different fitness functions (to answer RQ5), which results in 15*100*2 = 3000 individual runs.
-On our hardware, this took about 29 hours.
+The performance numbers are obtained with 100 repetitions for all functions, and we actually additionally use two different fitness functions (to answer RQ5), which results in `15*100*2 = 3000` individual runs.
+On our hardware, this took about 28 hours.

 The experiment can be run by invoking `make experiment`, which runs the following command